michellejm/ConflictUrbanism-InfraPolitics/Tutorials/05_SpatialAnalysis.md

 * Your selections should look something like this:
 ![add](https://github.com/michellejm/ConflictUrbanism-InfraPolitics/blob/master/img/jb14.png)

-* We can already tell that this will be a very coarse way to estimate the population served by each of the Bronx mines because some micro areas which intersect our buffers are very large and portions of the tract are very far away from any library.
+* We can already tell that this will be a very coarse way to estimate the population near each of the mines because some micro areas which intersect our buffers are very large and portions of the tract are very far away.

 * Despite this we now want to add up the total population within these selected micro areas.
 To determine the total population of all of the microunit tracts that intersect 2km from a mine.
 To do this we will use the `Basic statistics` tool.
 Navigate to  `Vector`>`Analysis`>`Basic Statistics`.
 Select the input layer ('jhb_micro_census' and 'only selected features') and for now, we only want to add the Total column to first determine how many people live in the area.
 We would need to do this for every column if we wanted the full demographic breakdown.
 Click `OK`.